progressivetech/com.jlacey.electoral/README.md

 * **Limit** indicates how many contacts to look up districts for in a single run.
 Default: 100
-* **Update** set to false will not look up district data for contacts that already have it.  **Update** set to true will include contacts that have already been looked up and overwrite their existing district data.
+* **Update** set to false will not look up district data for contacts that already have it.
+Set to true will include contacts that have already been looked up and overwrite their existing district data.
 Default: false
 * **groups** will restrict look ups to contacts in the matching pipe (|) separated list of group names.
+No default, will look up all contacts in your database.

 #### One time job

 Sometimes you just want to schedule a one time job to add district info to a particular group.

 You can create a one time job via the **Administration menu » System Settings » Electoral API** screen.
-Scroll to the bottom of the page and click the "Add New District Job" button to add a new job.
+Click the "Add New District Job" button to add a new job.

-Be sure to enable "Electoral Run Scheduled Distrct Jobs" in the CiviCRM Scheduled Jobs screen.
+Then, enable the *Electoral API - Run pending district jobs* in the CiviCRM Scheduled Jobs screen.
 Each job scheduled in this manner will be run only once.

 ## Usage